-Becoming a member of East Fremantle Baptist Church (EFBC) expresses your desire to enter into a covenant with our faith community in devoting some of your time, energy and resources to worship and serve the Lord here in East Fremantle.
+Becoming a member of East Fremantle Baptist Church (EFBC) expresses your desire to devote some of your time, energy and resources to worship and serve the Lord here in East Fremantle.
 In becoming a member you are declaring your commitment and demonstrating that you belong to our church.

 Members of EFBC are committed to supporting the ministry of the church and the church leadership.
 Members are part of the core team who participate in achieving the mission of the church and are dedicated to maintaining the unity and fellowship of the church.

-The church family covenants to love and support members by:
+The church family commits to love and support members by:

 - Providing regular opportunities to worship and exalt Jesus

 - Teaching and encouraging members through the Word of God